Klump-Inc/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Klump WooCommerce plugin allows merchants to give their customers the option of purchasing an item or service and make payment in four instalments.
+Klump WooCommerce Buy Now, Pay Later plugin allows merchants to give their customers the option of purchasing an item or service and make payment in four instalments.

 = Note =